IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

   You can also check the status of pipelinerun using `oc describe pipelinerun <pipelinerun-name>` commands.
 If pipelinerun fails because of any issue then better to check pods and a specific container logs for more details.
 You can also use Tekton CLI `tkn` for the same purpose.

 When the pipeline run completes, verify that the application is running using the following commands.
+Here `namespace-name` is the one which you have used in step 6 and step 9 above.

 ```
   $ oc get pods -n <namespace-name>